devnull-cz/c-prog-lang/modules/negative-numbers.md

     the 2 chars with `printf()`

 code: :eyes: [int-promotion.c](/src/int-promotion.c)
-      - note that if the b char was defined as `char b` the result might be 1 because it is up to the compiler to choose whether char will be signed or unsigned.
+      - note that if the `b` character was defined as `char b` the result might be 1 because it is up to the compiler to choose whether char will be signed or unsigned.
 Usually it is signed though.
+There are compiler options to specify this, e.g. GCC has `-funsigned-char` and `-fsigned-char`

 ------------------------------------------------------------------------------